Umi no Hi: Marine Day in Japan

 Umi no Hi

 Unlike other holidays, Umi no hi is a relatively new celebration, so there is no traditional way to celebrate it.
 But that doesn’t mean that nothing is done on this day.
-The Marine Day marks the beginning of summer vacation for many students, and for those who are already working it means having 3 days off.
+Marine Day marks the beginning of summer vacation for many students, and for those who are already working it means having 3 days off.
 So since it’s summer, many people take the opportunity to take a trip to the beach with friends or family.
 If you can’t go all 3 days, you can make a day trip to a nearby beach.
 Those who can’t go out of town can enjoy special events held at aquariums, swimming pools, etc.

 If you are in Tokyo for this date, there is a very popular and beautiful event that you can enjoy.
 I’m talking about the Marine Day Lantern Festival held every year in Odaiba.
 Volunteers light up different colored paper lanterns on the beach – it’s said that there are more than 50,000 lanterns!
 The sight of all those paper lanterns lit at night is enchanting.
-And in addition, in the local area there are also other activities that visitors can enjoy only during this day.
+In addition, in the local area, there are also other activities that visitors can enjoy only during this day.

 In previous years, a fireworks display was also held in Yokohama at this time, as it was the port where Emperor Meiji arrived after his voyage, the event that led to the creation of Marine Day.
 Since 2020, the Yokohama Sparkling Twilight has been cancelled to avoid crowds of people in the already well-known situation of the last two years.
 In 2022 the organizers have decided to suspend the fireworks show also as a precaution.
 We hope that this will be the last year that they will have to be cancelled.